BKS Iyengar was born in India in 1918. The method of practising yoga that he developed is taught in more than 45 countries throughout the world.

 The great violinist, Lord Yehudi Menuhin, became Iyengar's pupil in 1954.
 Menuhin declared Iyengar to be "his greatest violin teacher ever" and arranged for him to do a tour of Europe.
 Thus Iyengar was introduced to the West and Iyengar Yoga was taken on the syllabus of the Inner London Education Authority in 1968.

 In August 2014 BKS Iyengar sadly died aged 95 and has left a legacy of his teaching and practice behind him.
 He developed in himself an unsurpassed ability to observe the fine changes that are brought about by movements and the subtle mental and physical effects of each pose and each adjustment in each pose.
 He showed that the mental and spiritual effects which are the fruits of yoga can be attained by attending to the body and its actions.
-His family continue to teach at the Institute, in particular his daughter, Geeta and son, Prashant.
+His family continued to teach at the Institute, led by his daughter, Geeta and son, Prashant.
 Geeta’s unexpected death on 16 December 2018 shocked the Iyengar community worldwide, just a few days after the centenary celebrations in Pune.
 Prashant and Iyengar’s granddaughter, Abhijata, together with a dedicated team of senior teachers, now lead the Iyengar community into the future.